November 28: Today in Royal History

 November 28, 1700 – Birth of Sophia Magdalene of Brandenburg-Kulmbach, Queen of Denmark and Norway, wife of King Christian VI of Denmark and Norway, at Castle Schonberg in the Margraviate of Brandenburg-Bayreuth-Kulmbach, now in Bavaria, Germany

 In 1721, Sophia Magdalene married the future King Christian VI of Denmark and Norway.
 The couple had three children including King Frederik V of Denmark and Norway.
-The vast majority of the Danish crown jewels come from Sophia Magdalene’s collection.
-Sophie Magdalene’s crown and other crown jewels can be seen today, at Rosenborg Castle in Copenhagen, Denmark.
+Most of the Danish crown jewels come from Sophia Magdalene’s collection.
+Sophie Magdalene’s crown and other crown jewels can be seen today at Rosenborg Castle in Copenhagen, Denmark.
 Sophia Magdalene survived her husband by twenty-four years.
 She lived for the entire reign of her son King Frederik V and was alive for the first four years of the reign of her grandson King Christian VII.

 Unofficial Royalty: Sophia Magdalene of Brandenburg-Kulmbach, Queen of Denmark